itsolver/enforce-security-key-sign-in/README.md

 - Test the script in a non-production environment first.
 - Ensure you have a backup or recovery plan.

+# Remote access with SplashTop
+Available in the Splashtop Business Access Performance and Splashtop Enterprise packages, this feature enables users to redirect a USB device from their local computer to the remote computer.
+See [SplashTop Pricing](https://www.splashtop.com/pricing)

-# Remote access with Teamviewer - Install Security Key Redirection
+# Remote access with Teamviewer
-Issues: only works with Windows 8+; cannot remote from Mac to Windows using Security key redirection.
+## Prequisities / limitations
+- Requires a TeamViewer Tensor license.
+- No active RDP session on the remote side and that LAN mode is deactivated.

+## Install Security Key Redirection
 1. On the remote computer, open Teamviewer with a user that has local admin rights.
 2. Go to Teamviewer options > Security > Security key redirection > Install